stogaja/R-Notebooks/R-Supervised-&-Unsupervised-Learning/readme.md

 <h1 style = "text-align: center" >Kira Plastinina<h1/>
-<h5 style = "text-align: center" >(The Brand)<h5/>

-## Introduction and
+## Introduction and background

-The project described below was done with an aim of identifying users who were most likely to click on a course ad, displayed on the client's blog.
+The analysis done below was done with an aim of studying the behavior and characteristics of the customers of the brand.

 <!-- TABLE OF CONTENTS -->
 <details>